Totybeca/alx-low_level_programming/README.md

-This is a readme file for alx-low level programmi
+This is a readme file for alx-low level programming for learning C programme
-This is a readme.md file for functions and nested loops project loops